 2) The best method for using the feedback obtained through the 360-review process is to compare the data gathered across employees, groups, and departments.
 Such comparisons enable companies to create benchmarks for success and to analyze the data in such a way that they gain a greater understanding of their broad-scale strengths and weaknesses.
 This understanding then enables businesses to devote learning resources directly to problem areas, thus saving time and money.
 Using 360-feedback data in this way also contributes to the development of a well-rounded and exceptional team.
 When every person in a group or department possesses the necessary skills and qualities to excel within that group or department, the team’s productivity and customer service scores soar.

 To make the most of 360-degree feedback, then, businesses should view it as an aggregated picture of overall company performance.
 In this way, they can better allocate resources, set improved standards for high-performance based on real-world examples, and quickly fill open positions with the best possible candidates.
-For more information on using 360-degree feedback to assess high potentials, we invite you to download the following resources:

 5 Ways Employees Can Use 360-Degree Feedback For Career Development

 Multi-source feedback is invaluable for career development.
 It offers honest assessments of an employee’s performance across multiple metrics and comes from multiple sources.
 As such, it avoids many of the pitfalls and biases that can be associated with more traditional review processes, and it offers exceptional insights into the areas employees need most if they […]

 How to Drive Performance with a 360 Review

 Employee engagement has become a top management priority in the past several years, but research shows it remains elusive, with only about 33% of employees reporting active engagement.
 The other 67% of employees, then, are unengaged, which means they are performing well beneath their potential.
 If your company wants to change that, you are going […]

 360 Reviews: Four Reasons They Fail